Fees Paid in Advance

 Unconditional financial guarantee

 Taking out an unconditional financial guarantee from a bank is basically the same as taking out a loan where an agreed amount of money often secured by an asset is put aside by the bank to be used in the event of provider default and the need to cover the costs of reimbursing currently enrolled students.
 This can often be expensive, will draw down on any equity you may have available in the asset and you will pay a significant service fee typically on a six-monthly basis.
 Obviously the cost of this depends on how much money you are seeking the bank to guarantee.
 This amount is determined by calculating the total amount of prepaid fees held by the RTO which are in excess of the prepaid fee amount threshold.
-Let’s look at a bold example.
+Let’s look at an example.
 Say an RTO has 120 learners undertaking a course that costs $5500.
-Because the RTO has a financial guarantee, they are collecting the total amount upfront resulting in a total fee collection of $660,000 less the prepaid fee amount threshold of $1500 per student ($180,000) resulting in a total amount of prepaid fees being held by the RTO of $480,000.
+Because the RTO has a financial guarantee, they are collecting the total amount upfront resulting in a total fee collection of $660,000 (120 x $5,500) less the prepaid fee amount threshold of $1500 per student ($180,000) resulting in a total amount of prepaid fees being held by the RTO of $480,000.
 This is basically the amount you would need to secure as an unconditional financial guarantee.
 But, there is some scope to reduce this number further by taking into account the proportion of services which have been delivered to each student and calculating the residual amount which is outstanding.
 You would need to calculate this on an individual learner or cohort basis to then calculate the total residual prepaid fee amount at any one time giving you a more accurate average amount which needs to be guaranteed.
 This can vary greatly depending on your enrolment frequency.
 If you enrol large cohorts at the same time, then you would need to guarantee the maximum amount collected at the beginning of the enrolment.
 If you have a rolling enrolment then the average prepaid amount will be lower because some students are more advanced than others.
 We have experienced clients in the past paying the bank significant fees for the privilege of having a financial guarantee and often clients will overestimate the amount that needs to be guaranteed.
 This is generally not for the majority of domestic RTOs.

 If you choose to establish an unconditional financial guarantee from a bank, I recommend that you retain evidence of how you calculated the guarantee amount in comparison with your financial records.
 You also need to provide the regulator with documentation supplied by the bank which confirms your unconditional financial guarantee.
 Over the years I have discovered during audits that the client is claiming to have an unconditional financial guarantee but, when I reviewed the documentation it had expired or was no longer valid.
 If you choose to use this option you will need to maintain the currency of the guarantee.